-On December 19, 2022, the Group has entered into a new facility agreement ("the renewed facility") with a group of lenders led by Société Générale and Banco Santander, increasing the total existing available facility ("the old facility") by \notin 230,000 thousand to \notin 400,000 thousand, to further support its growth.
+On December 19, 2022, the Group has entered into a new facility agreement ("the renewed facility") with a group of lenders led by Société Générale and Banco Santander, increasing the total existing available facility") by $\notin$ 230,000 thousand to $\notin$ 400,000 thousand, to further support its growth.
 The renewed facility consists of:

-- i. \in 170,000 thousand used to settle the old facility; - ii. up to €200,000 thousand to be used for financing and refinancing certain capital expenditures and permitted acquisitions (and for other permitted debt servicing uses); and - iii. up to €30,000 thousand to be used for issuance of guarantees and letters of credit (and when utilized by way of letters of credit, for general corporate purposes).
+- i. €170,000 thousand used to settle the old facility; - ii. up to €200,000 thousand to be used for financing and refinancing certain capital expenditures and permitted acquisitions (and for other permitted debt servicing uses); and - iii. up to €30,000 thousand to be used for issuance of guarantees and letters of credit (and when utilized by way of letters of credit, for general corporate purposes).